IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- In some specific steps during the car purchase process, in order to continue with the next steps it will be required that the manager approves the completion of the current one.
+- V301 In some specific steps during the car purchase process, in order to continue with the next steps it will be required that the manager approves the completion of the current one.
+  - SA - Super Admins
-- If there is no approval from admin, the car purchase will not be able to continue
+- V302 If there is no approval from admin, the car purchase will not be able to continue
+  - SA - Super Admins

 **Priority**: High